TheDolentCity/jotun/src/content/docs/setting/frontier-militia-vehicles.md

 ### FL-701 Bifrost Pod

 A pod designed to drop marines from orbit onto a terrestrial surface.
-An enlarged model is used to deploy jotun and their pilots as well.
+An enlarged model is used to deployJotun and their Pilots as well.

 ### FL-716 Spear

-A long, thin fighter jet that seats two individuals, a pilot and a gunner.
+A long, thin fighter jet that seats two individuals, a Pilot and a gunner.
 It is capable of both space and atmospheric combat.
 Its primary design is a fighter, it is also exceptional at interception, bombing, and direct attack on larger vessels.

 ### FL-750 Hammer

-A large shuttle that seats two pilots and up to one-hundred passengers depending on the specific model.
+A large shuttle that seats two Pilots and up to one-hundred passengers depending on the specific model.
 It is capable of both space and atmospheric transport and is the primary method for deploying marines from naval vessels.

 ### FL-770 Greathammer

-A massive shuttle that seats up to four pilots and can accommodate up to four Hulk-sized Jotun and sixty passengers.
+A massive shuttle that seats up to four Pilots and can accommodate up to four Hulk-sized Jotun and sixty passengers.
 It is capable of both space and atmospheric transport and is the primary method for retrieving Jotun from terrestrial locations.